 Our Privacy Principles

-- The most fundamental privacy principle we follow is that by default, anything you post to Wavity is private to your team.
-That is, viewing the messages and files shared within a specific team requires authentication as a member of that team.
+- The most fundamental privacy principle we follow is that by default, anything you post to the Wavity Service is private to you, your Company and your Group/Space/Team.
+That is, viewing the messages and files shared within a specific Group/Space/Team requires authentication as a member of your Company or Group/Space/Team.

-- Wavity is the custodian of data on behalf of the teams that use Wavity.
-We don’t own team communication data.
-Teams own their data.
-They like it that way and so do we.
+- Wavity is the custodian of data on behalf of the Companies and Groups/Spaces/Teams that use Wavity.
+We don’t own Company and Group/Space/Team data.
+Companies and Groups/Spaces/Teams own their data.
+This is how it should be.

-- At Wavity we believe that more transparency is better than less.
-We try to make our product easy to use, with settings and options that are easy to find and understand.
-This is good for privacy, good for the product, and good for Wavity customers and users.
-To foster greater transparency, we have published a Transparency Report, which is our summary of government and law enforcement requests for user data and content removal from Wavity, and our User Data Request Policyexplaining our policy requests regarding user data and content removal requests.
+- At Wavity we believe in being as transparent as we can possibly be.
+We try to make our Service easy to use, with configurations and options that are easy to find and understand.
+This is good for privacy, good for the product, and good for Wavity Customers and Users.
+To foster greater transparency, we have published a User Data Request Policy explaining our policy regarding user data and content removal requests.

 - Privacy goes hand in glove with security and confidentiality.
 We see these things being the three legs that keep the stool balanced and upright.
 Each is as important as the other and if one is missing the stool won’t stand.
 They are all very important to us and we take them very seriously.

 This policy describes how Wavity treats your information, not how other organizations treat your information.
 If you are using Wavity in a workplace or on a device or account issued to you by your employer or another organization, that company or organization likely has its own policies regarding storage, access, modification, deletion, and retention of communications and content which may apply to your use of Wavity.
-Content that would otherwise be considered private to you or to a limited group of people may, in some cases, be accessible by your Team Buyer or administrator.
-Please check with your employer, Team Buyer or administrator about the policies it has in place regarding your communications and related content on Wavity.
+Content that would otherwise be considered private to you or to a limited group of people may, in some cases, be accessible by your Administrative Users.
+Please check with your employer, or Administrative Users about the policies they have in place regarding your communications and related content on Wavity.
 More on this below.

-In this policy we talk about various roles within a Wavity team and the privileges that come with each.
+In this policy we talk about various roles within the Wavity Service and the privileges that come with each.
 It’s helpful to understand these roles and the relationships between them.
-Here’s the breakdown: primary Buyer > Team Buyer > Team Administrator > team member.
-Primary Buyers have the most control over their team’s settings on Wavity, followed by Team Buyers and then Team Administrators.
-The person who establishes the Wavity team is considered the primary Buyer with the most control over the team (which is why it’s not a good idea for this person to be a contractor or temp employee).
-Teams can have more than one Buyer, but only one can be the primary Buyer.
-Primary Buyership can be transferred to another member after the team is created (see prior note about temp workers and flaky people).
-All Team Buyers are administrators, and all Buyers and administrators are also team members.
+Here’s the breakdown: Buyer Administrator > Account Administrator > Group/Space/Team Administrator > Users.
+Buyer Administrators have the most control over the Wavity Service, followed by Account Administrators and then Group/Space/Team Administrators.
+The person who establishes the Wavity tenant is considered the Buyer Administrator with the most control over the Service (which is why it’s not a good idea for this person to be a contractor or temp employee).
+Groups/Spaces/Teams can have more than one Administrator, but only one can be the Buyer Administrator or Account Administrator.
+Buyer Administration can be transferred to another User after the tenant is created (see prior note about temp workers).
+Groups/Spaces/Teams can have multiple Administrators and by default they all belong to the Group/Space/Team.

 Information we collect and receive